spiman/sample-online-delivery/README.md

 The application uses the config.json file found at the directory level where it is ran.

 You can supply the path to your own configuration file via the `CONFIG_FILE` env variable.

+## Notes

+- The fixer.io API key is a throwaway, should be a secret in a real world scenario